SamBurgess93/hugsforshrubs/README.md

 ## UX
 ### Project Goals
-The scope of this project is to create a 'E-commerce website'.
+The scope of this project is to create an 'E-commerce website'.

 This is my 4th and final Milestone Project that must be developed as part of my Full Stack software development course with Code Institute.

-The primary goal of the HugsForShrubs website is engage with visitors to the website and as a result sell the handcrafted macrame plant hangers products.
+The primary goal of the HugsForShrubs website is to engage with website visitors resulting in sales of handcrafted macrame plant hanger products.

 ### User Stories